 Alliances and partnerships are important because they increase your redemption options

-Generally, you can use an airline program to book flights operated by any alliance partners.
+Generally, you can use an airline program to book flights operated by any alliance partners of that airline.
 For example, United Airlines is not a partner of American Express Membership Rewards.
 You cannot transfer American Express Membership Rewards points to United.
 But you can transfer Amex MR to Singapore Airlines.
 Singapore Airlines is in the Star alliance with United, which means you can use Singapore Airlines miles to book flights operated by United.
 You can indirectly book several airlines with American Express Membership Rewards points.

 - There are 3 major world alliances